jpallister/stm32f4-energy-monitor/pyenergy/README.rst

         energytool (-m MPOINT)... [options] read SERIAL PIN energytool (-m MPOINT)... [options] continuous SERIAL
         energytool (-m MPOINT)... [options] debug SERIAL
+        energytool list
+        energytool changeserial SERIAL NEWSERIAL

     Commands:
         read            This sets up a trigger on the specified PIN and waits for an energy measurement.

         continuous      Continuously read measurements from the specified energy monitor.

         debug           Output some debug data about the instantaneous voltages seen on the ADCs, along with current and voltage.

+        list            Show the serial numbers and API version of each connected energy monitor.

+        changeserial    Connect to the device specified by SERIAL, and change the serial to NEWSERIAL

 Scripting